Things to do in Nantes on a weekend

-Jardin des Plantes or Garden of plants in English, is one of the most beautiful and crowded park in Nantes.
-It is a short walk from the train station and of the castle of the Dukes of Brittany.
+Jardin des Plantes, or Garden of Plants in English, is one of the most beautiful and crowded parks in Nantes.
+It is a short walk from the train station and the castle of the Dukes of Brittany.

-Here you’re going to find hundreds of different plants, some of them are outdoors and others in greenhouses.
+Here, you’re going to find hundreds of different plants, some of them are outdoors and others in greenhouses.
 In addition, you will find sculptures like that of the servants, and others cast into trees and shrubs.
-If you go with children you have to visit the playground with giant pots or the area where the goats are .
+If you go with children, you have to visit the playground with giant pots or the area where the goats are located.

 The Passage Pommeraye

 The Passage Pommeraye is the most elegant covered gallery in Nantes.
-It was built in 1843 in the Graslin neighborhood, they’ve been restored for two years and today we can enjoy its magnificent architecture, its sculptures, visit its shops and for those who go well on budget, make shopping.
+It was built in 1843 in the Graslin neighborhood, which they’ve been restored for two years and today we can enjoy its magnificent architecture, its sculptures, and visit its shops for those who have a good budget and want to go shopping.

 Speaking of the Graslin District, be sure to visit Graslin Square.
-Here you will see one of the mythical restaurants of Nantes: “La Cigale”.
-With an art deco décor and more than 120 years of history is one of the must-see places in Nantes.
-You can go almost at any time, for breakfast, lunch, dinner, Sunday brunch.
-That said, don’t miss its Boeuf tartare (beef) is impressively good.
+Here, you will see one of the mythical restaurants of Nantes: “La Cigale”.
+With an art deco décor and more than 120 years of history, this restaurant is one of the must-see places in Nantes.
+You can go almost at any time, for breakfast, lunch, dinner, and Sunday brunch.
+With that said, don’t miss its Boeuf tartare (beef), which is impressively good.

-One of the the best ways to get to know Nantes is by following the green line.
-But what is this of the green line?
+One of the best ways to get to know Nantes is by following the green line.
+But what is this green line?
 It’s one of the ways to travel around Nantes and miss nothing.

 Following the green line of Nantes, you will discover 45 attractions of the city: interesting places, monuments, works of art and more.
 It’s a long walk so get ready!

-Doing the tour is very easy, just follow the green line.
-But my recommendation is that you get a plan of Nantes from the Tourist Office or see it on its website.
+This tour is very easy, just follow the green line, but my recommendation is that you get a map of Nantes from the Tourist Office or see it on its website.
 Mostly to know what you’re seeing, where to stop, or where you’re most interested in seeing.

 What to see near Nantes